mvaruns/myapp/README.md

-trying git for showing it to student
+HI TRYING IT AGAIN AFTER 3 MONTHS :WQtrying git for showing it to student